UNCONFIRMED LISTING •

 Entrants in the Horror Screenplay (Feature) or Horror Screenplay (Short) categories, must read and agree to the rules specific to these categories.

 There is no restriction as to the year that the film was made.

-We require films initially be submitted through Withoutabox's Secure Online Screener system.
-We no longer accept physical submissions (i.e. DVDs).
+We require films initially be submitted online through Withoutabox's Secure Online Screener system.
+We no longer accept physical preview copies (i.e. DVDs).

-If your film is selected to screen at the festival, you must supply us with a copy of your film in one of the following formats: Blu-Ray, digital media file (avi, .mov, or mpeg-2.), DVD, or 35mm print.
+If your film is selected to screen at the festival, you must supply us with a copy of your film in one of the following formats: Blu-Ray, digital media file, DVD, or 35mm print.

 While care will be taken, we are unable to guarantee the safety of your DVD, Blu-ray, hard drive, or film while in our possession, or in transit.
 If selected to screen at the festival, please do not send us a master copy, or your only copy of the film.

 After the festival, 35mm feature film prints and hard drives containing digital files submitted to the festival for exhibition will be either returned to entrant or forwarded to another film festival as requested by entrant.

 Additional publicity materials (stills, posters etc.) are encouraged if your film is selected to screen at the festival (although not required).

 Please select the most relevant category for your film.
 You may choose between:

 1. Horror Feature Films: Any feature length film (45 to 140 minutes in duration) that deals with horror themes.
 (Documentaries are also welcome.)